10 ways to use Wakelet when you go back to school

 Newsletters are an easy way to communicate and engage with parents, tell your school’s story, and reinforce learning.
 And building a newsletter on Wakelet is simple.
 Create a collection and start adding links.
 You could include links to informative videos, tweets, and photos from school events, PDFs of homework assignments, notes on upcoming activities and more!
 Share the link in an email or post it on your social media or school website to make it accessible to all.

-One of the best things about the educator community is how open everyone is to sharing ideas and resources with one another.
+One of the best things about the educator community is how open everyone is to sharing ideas and resources.
 We’re lucky to have a thriving educator community on Wakelet and you can find a whole host of resource-rich collections on our Twitter feed and Explore page.
 And thanks to our ‘Save Collection’ feature, you can save everything from lesson plans and newsletter templates to how-to guides and Twitter chat archives to your own collections in just a couple of clicks.

 Just as a ‘Meet the Teacher’ collection can help your class get to know you, a collaborative class introduction collection can help your students get to know one another.
 Create a collection and share the collaborative code with the class.
 Then invite students to write a short bio about themselves and add it to the collection.
 You can then share the finished collection with the whole class.